leontanaka/Movie_Trailer_Web/README.md

 Select Run
 Run Module(by pressing F5)
 ```
-Upon running, an html file will be generated in the same <br />
+Upon running, an html file will be generated in the same
-directory where the python files are downloaded and a webpage <br />
+directory where the python files are downloaded and a webpage
-will be opened with your default web browser, showing names as <br />
+will be opened with your default web browser, showing names as
 well as images of your favourite movies.
-By clicking on one of <br />
+By clicking on one of
 the displayed images, trailer for the movie will be played.

 ## Built With